ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 ### 3.3.
 Service Aggregation (`ShellService`)

-A `ShellService` is implemented directly within the platform-shell backend.
+A `ShellService` is implemented directly within the pipestream-frontend backend.
 This service is not a simple pass-through; it acts as a Backend-for-Frontend (BFF).
 It:

 1. Fetches all registered services from platform-registration
 2. Filters for resolvable gRPC services